Cushing's syndrome: Epidemiology

 Cushing's syndrome caused by treatment with corticosteroids is the most common form.
 Cushing's disease is rare; a Danish study found an incidence of less than one case per million people per year.
 However, asymptomatic microadenomas (less than 10 mm in size) of the pituitary are found in about one in six individuals.

 About 0.9 to 1% of those with Cushing's syndrome have a tendency to develop venous thrombosis.
 Other factors such as surgery and obesity also increase the chance of getting thrombosis.

+Society and culture

-Persons with Cushing's
+People with Cushing's syndrome

 In February 2024, Amy Schumer announced that she had been diagnosed with Cushing's syndrome.

 Jeongyeon from Korean girl group Twice has been diagnosed with Cushing's Syndrome after taking steroid drugs for a herniated disc in her neck in 2020.